endurantgames/cosmiclegends/src/skills.md

 ## Using Skills

-When you make a roll that could be affected by one of your Skills, you add a number of dice to the dice pool equal to the current Volume.
+When you make a roll that could be affected by one of your Skills, you add <!-- a number of dice to the dice pool equal to the current Volume.
+--> two dice to the dice pool.

 If you don't have a Skill, you don't add any extra dice to the pool.